mobouhlel/PHP-proxy/README.md

 You use it to view webpages as sever IP address for privacy issue .

-defualt login is Username: `admin1` , Password : `asd123`
+Defualt login is Username: `admin1` , Password : `asd123`

- I used `Referer` check to block CSRF attacks ,  PDO `prepare` statments to prevent SQLi attacks and  `htmlentities` to prevent XSS attacks .
+ I used `Referer` check to block CSRF attacks ,  PDO `prepare` statments to prevent SQLi attacks, and  `htmlentities` to prevent XSS attacks .

  And there was a XSS issue in `index.inc.php`